 Day services are a central part of many of our service users’ treatment pathways.
 They are made up of a number of programmes that relate to your diagnosis or particular mental health difficulty.
 These programmes are delivered on one to four half days per week and last anything between three to 20 weeks.
 Between 12 and 14 service users can take part.

-All day programmes are facilitated by clinically experienced and appropriately qualified mental health professionals, from a variety of professional disciplines including medicine, nursing, cognitive behavioural therapy (CBT), psychotherapy, social work, psychology, occupational therapy and pharmacy.
+The structure of all day programmes is based on evidence, clinical best practice and international standards of care.
+They are run by clinically experienced and appropriately qualified mental health professionals from a variety of disciplines including medicine, nursing, cognitive behavioural therapy (CBT), psychotherapy, social work, psychology, occupational therapy and pharmacy.

-Following referral and assessment, the service user’s health insurance cover is checked to ensure it covers the service and a clinician from the programme will arrange an appointment to ensure that the programme is suitable to the service user’s needs.
-Open programmes generally provide immediate access but waiting times and lists may operate on some of the closed programmes.
+Following referral and assessment, your health insurance is checked to ensure it covers the programme.
+A clinician from the programme will then arrange an appointment with you to ensure that the programme is suitable for your needs.

 Continue to…Eating disorders presentations and assessment in the primary care setting